 A Whatcom County native, I graduated from Ferndale High School in 1993.
 In 1997, I graduated from Whatcom Community College, with an Associate in Science Degree in Paralegal Studies.
 I earned the designation as a Registered Paralegal* by passing the National Federation of Paralegal Associations’ Paralegal Advanced Competency Exam (PACE) in June 2014.

 I completed the Limited License Legal Technician (LLLT) Family Law program at the University of Washington School of Law in 2015 and became the 4th LLLT to be licensed in the state of Washington on November 2, 2015.
 I am excited to be a part of the LLLT program, as Washington State pioneers the move to allow non-lawyers to engage in the limited practice of law in specific practice areas.
-My compassion for individuals trying to navigate our complex family law system on their own has driven me to take part in this new licensure opportunity.
+It is my compassion for individuals trying to navigate our complex family law system on their own that has driven me to take part in this new licensing opportunity.
+In October 2017, I was appointed to the Washington Supreme Court Limited License Legal Technician Board.
+The Board was established by the Supreme Court to administer the Legal Technician Program.
 For more information on Limited License Legal Technicians, please visit Legal Technician FAQS.